yanghengtang/tp/docs/UserGuide.md

 ### Editing a doctor : `edit_d`

 Allows you to edit an existing doctor in the system.
-This is useful to correct any mistake made when adding or updating a doctor.
+This is useful to correct any mistakes made when adding or updating a doctor.

 **Format**: `edit_d INDEX [ic\NRIC] [n\NAME]`